The Final Lap

 Successfully cross the end-of-semester finish line!
 Open to all GW students, The Final Lap is designed to support student wellbeing prior to and during final exams.

-Sample Events
+Events Calendar

 No need to register!

-Lerner Health & Wellness Center
+Lerner Health and Wellness Center

-Multiple times and days
+Multiple Days and Times

 No need to register!